MI-AFP/tutorials/tutorials/06_io-test-doc.md

 #### Expectations

-There are many predefined expectation functions that are typically writen in infix notation to improve readability of specs.
+There are many predefined expectation functions that are typically written in infix notation to improve readability of specs.
 They are in separated packages and project: https://github.com/hspec/hspec-expectations#readme

 * `shouldBe` = equality test
 * `shouldNotBe` = inequality test